-Address of the Fund and the Manager
+Address of the Funds and the Manager

-The principal office of the Fund and the Manager is located at 33 Yonge Street, Suite 830, Toronto, Ontario, M5E 1G4.
+Currently, the principal office of the Funds and the Manager is located at 33 Yonge Street, Suite 830, Toronto, Ontario, M5E 1G4.
+Effective June 1, 2024, the principal office of the Funds and the Manager will be located at 33 Yonge Street, Suite 320, Toronto, Ontario M5E 1G4.

-Formation of the Fund
+Formation of the Funds

-The Fund is a mutual fund organized as an open-ended mutual fund trust governed under the laws of Ontario pursuant to the Declaration of Trust.
+Each Fund is an alternative mutual fund organized as an open-ended mutual fund trust governed under the laws of Ontario pursuant to the Declaration of Trust.
 See "Material Contracts" and "Responsibility for Fund Administration".

-The table below lists the Fund and its date of formation:
+The table below lists each of the Funds and their respective date of formation: